 How food delivery apps are becoming the norm

 The ease of ordering takeaway food is particularly enticing for many.
 A few years ago, you would have to resort to phoning your order or visiting an eatery directly.
-Now, however, it can all be done through a food delivery app.
+Now, however, it can all be done through a food delivery app, showcasing the advancements in food delivery app development.
 This has numerous advantages.
 It reduces the risk of human error on both ends, you can easily customize orders without issue, and reviews are readily available to see your local takeaways’ trustworthiness.